balsamiqLeon/springboard/UIvsUX.md

 You have probably seen the [Venn diagrams](https://visual.ly/community/infographic/computers/disciplines-user-experience-design) with a dozen circles showing the overlap between UI and UX.
 They are accurate.
 But instead of looking at all of the areas that aren't UX, let's dive into a few of them deeply for a different perspective, again, using our culinary analogy.

 Earlier, we talked about a few things that make a restaurant good or bad besides the food.
-In the same way a user can have a good or bad experience with your product, separate from the quality of the food.
+In the same way a user can have a good or bad experience with your product, separate from the quality of the interface.

 ### UX Is About Expectations